 Welcome!
 My name is Wessel Stoop.
 I work with language & machine learning, and make videogames in my free time.
-This website aims to be a complete collection of texts I write, software I build, and what the media write about these two - or at least that part of it that is worth mentioning.
+This website aims to be a collection of the software and prose I write, and what the media subsequently write about these.
 Furthermore, this website contains some pictures of me to suggest that I totally do not spend all of my waking hours staring at a computer screen.

-For digital language researchers, Twitter has been the main resource.
+For digital language researchers, Twitter has been the main resource so far.
 Facebook, which has a much larger audience, is unfortunately not open for research.
 We describe a way to get access to Facebook language (or other data), creating a so-called 'Facebook app' that greatly facilitates voluntary data donation.

 In P. Sojka et al. (eds.), Text, Speech and Dialogue: 19th International Conference, TSD 2016, LNAI 9924 (pp. 249-258).
 Springer.